FAQ: Streaming Interlibrary Loan Video Resources (SILLVR)

 8 Which libraries are lenders in the SILLVR pilot project?

-Auraria and University of Wyoming.
+Auraria and University of Wyoming, CU Boulder, and Colorado Mesa University.
 However, other libraries may be added over time.

 9. Are there public performance rights for SILLVR items

 Swank videos do not include public performance rights.
 For example, a patron couldn't check out a Swank video and have a public showing of it.
 Alexander Street videos do provide public performance rights.